Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Discussion and Perspectives

 The Hamiltonian matrix at fixed harmonic resolution in the LF formalism is sparse~\cite{VaryAbInitio,BRODSKY1998299}, enabling us to make use of optimal simulation algorithms~\cite{berry2017exponential,berry2019time}.
 These algorithms require $\widetilde{O}(tK^4)$ gates to simulate time evolution for time $t$, with logarithmic dependence on error.
 For state preparation by simulation of adiabatic evolution, in the case of adiabatic paths whose max norm is bounded by $K$, we require $\widetilde{O}(TK^4)$ gates.
 Proving that such paths in fact obey the adiabatic theorem is a topic for future work.

 The LF formalism allows one to calculate various measurable quantities directly from the bound state wave functions.
-We demonstrated how such observables can be efficiently calculated on a quantum computer, using as our example the analogue of the parton distribution function.
+We demonstrated how such observables can be efficiently calculated on a quantum computer, using as our main example the analogue of the parton distribution function.
 Quantum computation of these observables has been considered by other authors prior to this work in~\cite{mueller2019deeply,Lamm:2019uyc}.
 Some of the advantages of the light-front discussed in detail here were presented in~\cite{freese}.
 We hope future work will further develop all approaches to these problems.

-The encoding of light-front Fock states was shown to be extendable to higher-dimensional field theories.
+In $(1+1)D$ for harmonic resolution $K$ the qubit requirements scale as $O(\sqrt{K}\log K)$ in the compact encoding, which is optimal up to logarithmic factors.
+The compact encoding of light-front Fock states was shown to be extendable to higher-dimensional field theories.
 The qubit scaling increases to $\widetilde{O}(K)$, which is a significant improvement compared to equal-time quantization.
 For a $20^3$ grid in momentum space with~${n_f=5}$ and~${n_c=3}$, equation~\eqref{qcdestimate} gives~$1360$ qubits~--- much less than ${4\times10^5}$ qubits on the grid of the same size in equal time quantization estimated in~\cite{Lamm:2019uyc}.
-This is comparable to the number of logical qubits required to factor a $1024$ bit RSA key using the techniques of~\cite{gidney2019factor}.
-Hence it appears that the light-front approach can reduce the cost of quantum simulation of quantum field theories so that it is of comparable difficulty to Shor's factoring algorithm.
+This is comparable to the number of logical qubits required to factor a $1024$ bit RSA key using Shor's algorithm~\cite{gidney2019factor}.

 In higher dimensions, more observables can be calculated within a Hamiltonian block of a fixed longitudinal momentum.
 Those include decay constants, form-factors, generalized parton distributions functions, transverse-momentum-dependent distributions.
 As a possible direction of future work one could consider direct evaluation of the hadronic tensor.
 Instead of calculating it perturbatively (with the zeroth order being the parton-model approximation considered in the present paper), one could switch to the interaction picture, thus keeping the measurement operators unchanged while slightly complicating the state preparation.